tariqsenosy/burger-ingredient/README.md

 To improve application performance and responsiveness, email notifications are asynchronously processed using Laravel's mail queue, jobs, and events.
 When the ingredient stock falls below a specified percentage, an event is triggered.
 This event is linked to a job responsible for sending the email.
 Additionally, this approach enhances scalability, enabling the system to efficiently manage a high volume of orders and notifications.
 ![Queue and Jobs](images/laravel-queues-how-it-works.png)

+### Usage of DB::transaction for Performance

+In the codebase, you will find the use of `DB::transaction` for certain operations, specifically in the `placeOrder` method.
+This usage is intentional and serves the following purposes:

+#### Performance Optimization

+The `DB::transaction` method is employed to encapsulate a series of database operations within a single transaction.
+This approach enhances performance by minimizing the number of commits and rollbacks, especially when dealing with multiple database updates.

+#### Atomic Operations

+Inside the transaction, multiple database operations are performed.
+If any of these operations fail and an exception is thrown, the entire transaction will be rolled back, ensuring that the database remains in a consistent state.

+#### Avoiding Rollbacks for Stock Deductions

+To optimize the deduction of stock from ingredients, a `CASE` statement is utilized within the transaction.
+This allows for a single SQL query to update multiple rows in a batch, improving efficiency.
+Additionally, this approach helps avoid partial stock updates, as the entire transaction is rolled back in case of any insufficient stock scenario.

 ## Getting Started

 ### Prerequisites